azsk/ADOScanner-docs/02- Running ADO Scanner from command line/Readme.md

 Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>" -ProjectNames "<PRJ1,PRJ2,etc>" -Severity "High/Medium/Low"
 ```

-The outcome of the security scan/analysis is printed on the console during SVT execution and a CSV and LOG files are
-also generated for subsequent use.

-The CSV file and LOG file are generated under a org-specific sub-folder in the folder
-*%LOCALAPPDATA%\Microsoft\AzSK.ADOLogs\Org_[yourOrganizationName]*
-E.g.
-C:\Users\<UserName>\AppData\Local\Microsoft\AzSK.ADOLogs\Org_[yourOrganizationName]\20181218_103136_GADS

-Refer [doc](../02-Secure-Development#understand-the-scan-reports) for understanding the scan report and [link](./ControlCoverage) for current control coverage for Azure DevOps

 To scan large number of project component (more then 1000 resources default value), you need to supply an additional switch parameter -AllowLongRunningScan in the command.
 ```PowerShell
 Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>" -ProjectNames "<PRJ1, PRJ2,...etc.>" -AllowLongRunningScan